 Photo right): Technician Backed Termite Control Sprayer into Wall.
 Destroying Hose Reel.
 No Backup available.

-It doesn’t matter what the equipment is, truck, trailer, power sprayer, duster or compressed air sprayer, etc. If you can’t do your job without the item, keep a backup.
+It doesn’t matter what the equipment is, truck, trailer, power sprayer, Birchmeier Backpack or B&G sprayer, etc. If you can’t do your job without the item, keep a backup.
 We see pest control companies of all sizes, from owner/operator to huge national fleets that seem surprised when a key piece of pest equipment fails.

 What happens when we don’t have the PMP equipment we need to complete our jobs?